Windows to Humanity: Inspired by the Mother from Kubo and the Two Strings

 Watercolor and gouache on paper

-After all this time focusing on eyes and stories, the truth is I still struggle to articulate just how profound I think eyes, and the connections we make with them, are.
-Perhaps this is because sometimes it is most difficult to express something that is quite literally staring us in the face.
+After all this time focusing on eyes and stories, I still struggle to articulate just how profound I think eyes and the connections we make with them are.
+Perhaps this is because it is sometimes difficult to express something that is quite literally staring us in the face.

-Turning to other people’s creativity has given me inspiration, direction, and challenges; its also aided my search for story, especially that of my own, that of this project.
+Turning to other people’s creativity has given me inspiration, direction, and challenges; it has also aided my search for story, especially that of my own, that of this project.

-Recently, I re-watched and revisited Kubo and the Two Strings,: the stop-motion animation movie had stayed with me for years.
-Perhaps because the story itself feels like an ancient myth, one that knows more about humans than we do ourselves.
+Recently, I re-watched and revisited Kubo and the Two Strings, a stop-motion animation movie that had stayed with me for years, perhaps because the story itself feels like an ancient myth, one that knows more about humans than we do ourselves.

-And as I watched I sketched that day’s piece for CognEYEzant.
+As I watched, I sketched that day’s piece for CognEYEzant:365.
 I sketched with the story of Kubo and the Two Strings unfolding in the background.
-I realized that in the movie, eyes are the thread that weaves the humans and stories together.
-Just as they do in real life.
+I realized that in the movie, eyes are a thread that weaves humans and stories together, just as they do in real life.

-With lots of dedication and a bit of luck, eyes and stories will lead us recognizing our compassion.
-As Kubo’s mother recounted in the film,
+With lots of dedication and a bit of luck, eyes and stories will lead us to recognize our compassion.
+As Kubo’s mother recounted in the film:

 “I had seen the wonders of the universe but the warmth of his gaze as I looked into his eyes, that, that I had never known.
 It was his humanity I saw and it was more powerful than anything in my cold realm.
 And recognizing his compassion, I recognized my own.”